Are You Our Ideal Group?

 - Volunteer for one or more good causes

 - Care intensely about both psychological and spiritual development

 - See spirituality or religion as important in your life

 - Want more equality for women at work, and more woman leaders in business and politics

-- Are concerned about violence and the abuse of women and children around the world
+- Are concerned about violence and the abuse of the vulnerable around the world

 - Are unhappy with both the left and right in politics and want to find a new way that is not in the mushy middle

-- Tend to be rather optimistic about our future and the distrust the cynical and pesimistic view that is given by the media
+- Tend to be rather optimistic about our future and the distrust the cynical and pesimistic view that is given by some media

 - Want to be involved in creating a new and better way of life in your country